secure-software-engineering/DroidBench/README.md

 Self-Modification<img src="https://raw.github.com/secure-software-engineering/DroidBench/master/new.gif"/>
 ------------------

+Notice: Different cpu architecture and different android versions lead to different memory layout.
+The samples in this category works on arm64_v8a, Android 6.0.
+Same goal could be achieved in other architecture and Android versions by slightly modify the source code of the samples.

 * **BytecodeTamper1**: This test case uses native code to change the target of the sink method invocation.
 The new target actually leaks the sensitive data, whereas the original one just leaked a constant string.
 * **BytecodeTamper2**: This test case uses native code to change the target of the source method invocation.
 The new target actually returned the sensitive data, whereas the original one just returned a constant string.
 * **BytecodeTamper3**: This test case uses native code to change the target of both the source and the sink method invocations.
 The new target actually returns/leaks the sensitive data, whereas the original one just returned/leaked a constant string.